ericktorresm92/Covid-19-Data-Exploration/README.md

 The daily infection rate shows more marked fluctuations compared to the case fatality rate, suggesting that mitigation strategies have reduced the impact on mortality over time.

 ## Additional Insights
-### Use of Data by Income Level: Although data segmented by income were not used in the final visualization, they could provide valuable insights into the economic impact of COVID-19.
+### Use of Data by Income Level:
+Although data segmented by income were not used in the final visualization, they could provide valuable insights into the economic impact of COVID-19.
-### Potential Extensions: The analysis could be expanded by incorporating data on vaccination and its impact on reducing cases and deaths.
+### Potential Extensions:
+The analysis could be expanded by incorporating data on vaccination and its impact on reducing cases and deaths.
-### Improved Accuracy: Integrating predictive models could allow for estimates of the future evolution of the virus and its impact in different regions.
+### Improved Accuracy:
+Integrating predictive models could allow for estimates of the future evolution of the virus and its impact in different regions.
-This study provides a solid foundation for future research and enables health policymakers to make informed decisions about pandemic management.

 ## Visualization:
 Link for dynamic dashboard: https://public.tableau.com/app/profile/erick.torres7629/viz/CovidCasesDeaths_16965682303990/Dashboard1